sum01/fmt-micro/README.md

 ### Usage

-The formatter will run on-save (if enabled & exists).\
+The formatter will run on-save, unless `fmt-onsave` is false.

-The only command is `fmt`, which lists all of the supported formatters.\
+**Commands:**

+* `fmt` to run the formatter on the current file.
+* `fmt list` to output the supported formatters to Micro's log.

-Run `help fmt` after installation to bring up a help file while in Micro.
+Run `help fmt` to bring up a help file while in Micro.